 You need to hold the plank for half a minute and build to 60 seconds or longer.
 The Guinness Book of World Records stated that the world record for holding a plank was 8 hours!

 b) Forearm to Complete Plank

 You can also switch from the previous plank to a full plank to progress your workout.
 You can do so as you get into a forearm plank position.
 Then, straighten your arm and move your arm to position yourself in a full plank.

 You can try it gradually and grow into doing a perfect, complete plank with time.
 Pick your pace at your comfort level.
 Do the plank pose for half a minute for one set and perform three sets in total.
 Build your way as you complete the plank exercise for a minute or more, as long as comfortable.
 Avoid swaying the buttocks much as you switch positions.

 c) Sideway Plank

-Lie on one side of your body and make sure that you have your elbow under your shoulder.
+Lie on one side of your body and ensure your elbow is under your shoulder.
 Keep your arms entirely flat as you do this.

 Lift your stacking feet rather than your knees.
 After that, you can enhance your difficulty levels and get better stability through variations.
 You can also do so as you raise or lower your hips.

 Hold your leg up and an arm just like a starfish.
 You can also add one knee to pull yourself to a more significant challenge.
 You can also even out your body muscle as you complete about ten reps of every movement on every side.
-As you master this variation, you can boost your core and upper body intensity as you add the push-up before your side plank.
+As you master this variation, you can boost your core and upper body intensity by adding the push-up before your side plank.

 d) Walk Planks